RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 ### Task Follow Lane

-ThE agent has to run over right lane, trying to avoid line center, and no surpass it.
+The agent has to run over right lane, trying to avoid line center, and no surpass it.
 Different configurations has been trained:

 | Algorithm |             q-learn             |                        $DDPG^1$ |       $DDPG^2$ |                         $DDPG^3$ |